Lincoln College of New England

 Lincoln College of New England was a private college in Southington, Connecticut, founded in 1966 as Briarwood College.
-Lincoln's regional accreditor placed the college on probation in the summer of 2018 and the institution subsequently stopped admitting students and announced that it would close in December.
+Lincoln's regional accreditor placed the college on probation in the summer of 2018; the institution subsequently stopped admitting students and announced that it would close in December.

+Lincoln College offered 24 degree programs, including legal assisting, medical assisting, and clinical assisting.
 Lincoln was known for its criminal justice, dental hygiene, mortuary science, nursing, and occupational therapy assistant programs.

-As of the Spring Semester 2015, Lincoln was the only institution in Connecticut offering a mortuary program.

-Lincoln College offered a total of 24 degree programs including legal assisting, medical assisting, and clinical assisting.
-The tuition for Lincoln was, on average, approximately $16,400 per year with additional fees averaging $300.
-On-campus housing was available for up to 300 students, with average room prices around $3,600 per year per student.
+Tuition averaged $16,400 per year, with additional fees averaging $300.
+On-campus housing was available for up to 300 students, with average room prices of around $3,600 per year per student.